A Large and Turbojet aircraft is an aircraft with any of the following characteristics:

 The design of the manual must take account of human factors.

-The operator of an aircraft must establish and implement a fatigue risk management programme that ensures that personnel involved in the operation and maintenance of aircraft do not carry out their duties when fatigued.
+The operator of an aircraft must establish and implement a fatigue risk management programme that ensures that personnel involved in the operation and maintenance of aircraft (see note) do not carry out their duties when fatigued.